-Jason Kelly of S.A.L.’s Vegetable Transplants was PlantTape’s nursery partner for the trial.
+Jason Kelly of S.A.L.’s Vegetable Transplants was PlantTape’s nursery partner for the trial (S.A.L.’s was also the nursery partner for our lettuce transplanting case study involving Rothert Farm).
 He grew a uniform, hardened-off tomato plant perfect for Ohio’s hot conditions and also for the PlantTape automated transplanting system, which favors a shorter, stockier tomato seedling.

 Planting tomatoes with underground water injection